 - Strawberry Shortcake – Strawberry dip with strawberries & shortcake crunch for $5.50

-Sweet Waffles & Boba is one of the best places to eat in Boston because of their affordability and awesome waffles!
+Sweet Waffles & Boba is one of the coolest Boston restaurants because of their affordability and awesome waffles!

 Dinner in Boston